surfstudio/SurfGen/MEMORY.md

 ---
 Write tests on resoving reference cycles betwenn different files when models from file A referenced models form file B and B -> A

+---
+Test hat we can declare arrays and groups in place for request/response bodies
+---